 Holt is a medium-sized town located in the state of Michigan.
 With a population of 24,316 people and four constituent neighborhoods, Holt is the 57th largest community in Michigan.

-Unlike some towns, Holt isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Holt are a mix of both white- and blue-collar jobs.
-Overall, Holt is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Holt who work in management occupations (14.63%), office and administrative support (14.43%), and sales jobs (8.43%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Holt is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Holt is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Holt who work in office and administrative support (13.52%), management occupations (11.19%), and business and financial occupations (7.69%).

 Also of interest is that Holt has more people living here who work in computers and math than 95% of the places in the US.